-Ludwig Hall is the site for the classrooms and offices of the School of Theology and Ministry.
+Ludwig Hall is the site for the classrooms and offices of the SNU School of Theology and Ministry.

-The Marchant Family Alumni and Welcome Center completed and dedicated November 2005, serves as SNU's front door welcoming alumni and prospective students and their families.
+The Marchant Family Alumni and Welcome Center, completed and dedicated November 2005, serves as SNU's front door welcoming alumni and prospective students and their families.
 Housing the Office of Alumni Relations and the Office of Admissions, the Marchant Center also features displays from the Fred Floyd Archives in its Moore Heritage Hall and additional SNU statuary in Showalter Heritage Garden.

-The Royce Brown Building built in 1981, provides on the first floor, classrooms, conference rooms, and office space for the Graduate Studies in Business.
-The offices of the Vice-Provost for Graduate and Professional Studies and the Dean of Graduate Studies.
+The Royce Brown Building, built in 1981, provides on the first floor, classrooms, conference rooms, and office space for the SNU School of Business and Graduate Studies in Management.
 The building's second floor is the site of classrooms and offices for the College of Graduate and Professional Studies.

-The R. T. Williams Learning Resources Center (Library) houses the SNU Library, McNair Scholars Program, Fred Floyd Archives, Center for Student Success, Student Support Services, Testing Services, Faculty Resource Center, and School of Business faculty offices.
+The R. T. Williams Learning Resources Center (Library) houses the SNU Library, McNair Scholars Program, Fred Floyd Archives, Center for Student Success, Student Support Services, Testing Services, Faculty Resource Center, and College of Teaching and Learning.
 In addition to its in-house collections, the library hosts electronic full-text access to a large number of databases.
 Books, and periodicals, and interlibrary loan service provides access to millions of books and periodicals throughout the world.
 Access to these databases is available through the SNU Library's website (snu.edu/library).
+The

-The Archives houses materials concerning the history of SNU, the Southcentral region of the Church of the Nazarene, the General Church of the Nazarene, and, informally, the City of Bethany.
+Archives houses materials concerning the history of SNU, the Southcentral region of the Church of the Nazarene, the General Church of the Nazarene, and, informally, the City of Bethany.
 Housed on 1st floor is the Center for Student Success which provides a variety of academic support services.
 Testing Services provides proctors for Residual ACT exams, CLEP testing for course credit, MAT exams, Castle Tests (career specific exams), and other degree specific proficiency exams.
-The LRC 3rd floor is home to SNU Faculty Resource Center and School of Business faculty offices.
+The LRC 3rd floor is home to SNU Faculty Resource Center and Office of Institutional Effectiveness.